CentOS/container-index/README.rst

  - *Target File (target-file)* : Required: The actual file from where the build will start.
 This would typically be Dockerfile.
  - *Notify Email (notify-email)*: The email id to which emails will be sent, upon success or failure of builds.
  - *Desired Tag (desired-tag)* : Required: The tag for container, such as latest.
  - *Depends On (depends-on)* : This would be a list of containers, already in the index that this container depends on.
-The list should container container names in the form of "namespace/job-id:tag" of the containers the current entry relies on.
+The list should container names in the form of "namespace/job-id:tag" of the containers the current entry relies on.
+This includes build time dependency containers, even if they are specified in the target file such as FROM in dockerfile.
+So even if your docker file mentions "FROM foo/bar:latest", the depends on list should explicitly include foo/bar:latest as well.

-*Note :* : The name of the file is going to be part of the container name (i.e the namespace).
+*Note :* The name of the file is going to be part of the container name (i.e the namespace).
 Infact your container will be based on the filename, jobid and desired-tag

 For Example: File name :  hello.yml, job-id: mycontainer, desired-tag: latest, then container name will be hello/mycontainer:latest